jtackesiii/nicktackes/README.md

-# Classroom
+# nicktackes.com

-This is a sample site for a web-interactive course.
+This is my professional website.
+I built it through HUGO with the [Freelancer theme](https://github.com/digitalcraftsman/hugo-freelancer-theme)